erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 You might think of how the hash of an input changes drastically even if the input is changed slightly.
 This kind of resembles that, if the two functions have different evaluations on the set of points that they are defined on, then the MLE will have many many different evaluations on a lot of points.

-The multilinear extensions “blow up & amplify” the tiny differences between $f, g$, so that you can see the resulting extreme differences in the extensions $\tilde{f}, \tilde{g}$.
+The multilinear extensions "blow up & amplify" the tiny differences between $f, g$, so that you can see the resulting extreme differences in the extensions $\tilde{f}, \tilde{g}$.

 ## Quick Evaluation of MLEs